-We rely completely on third-party suppliers to manufacture our pre-clinical and clinical drug supplies for ZGN-1061.
+We rely completely on third-party suppliers to manufacture our preclinical and clinical drug supplies for ZGN-1061.
 Currently each batch of ZGN-1061 is individually contracted under a work order, which is governed by a quality and service agreement.
-The current drug substance manufacturing process will support pre-clinical studies and early clinical trials and will be further optimized to support advanced clinical development and commercialization.
+The current drug substance manufacturing process will support preclinical studies and early clinical trials and will be further optimized to support advanced clinical development and commercialization.
 Current drug substance, including key starting material, in inventory, is expected to support Phase 2 clinical trials.
-The current drug product formulation has limited shelf life and is designed to support Phase 1 clinical development.
 A new formulation with longer shelf life has been developed and manufactured to support Phase 2 clinical development.